sn31/super-galactic-age-calculator/README.md

 ## Test Driven Development Specs

+* Take in the user's DOB and find the user's age in Earth years.
 * The program will return the user's age in Mercury years.
 (A Mercury year is .24 Earth years.)
 * The program will return the user's age in Venus years.
 (A Venus year is .62 Earth years.)
 * The program will return the user's age in Mars years.
 (A Mars year is 1.88 Earth years.)